pkuppens/genai-hackathon/README.md

 # genai-hackathon
 Code for the 2024 GenAI Works Hackathon #BuildWithAI

+__While I did some preparations in this repo, during the Hackathon I unfortunately got the flew so I could not participate__

 ## Project Overview

 This project is designed to facilitate the creation, submission, and management of generative AI prompts and their templates.
 It consists of a frontend built with React and TypeScript, and a backend that includes API endpoints, language model implementations, request handling, data management, security, and comprehensive documentation.